itskarelleh/oddysee-hls-audio-player/README.md

 A library API that wraps around HLS.js for a better developer experience.
 Because audio streaming shouldn't require a PhD in streaming protocols.

 ## Background
-I built this because I needed an audio player that supported HLS, but everything out there was video-first with audio as an afterthought.
+I built this because I needed an audio player that supported HLS, but all the solutions I came across were either bloated or not maintained.
 Then I discovered HLS.js.
 It saved me but it wasn't easy!
 The developer experience feels like you're configuring a spaceship when all you want to do is play some music.
 This library wraps all that complexity into a simple, audio-focused API that actually makes sense.

 ## Installation